When Supremacism Uses A Religious Disguise

 But we must recognize that supremacist organizations have been leveraging these freedoms to gain institutional support within America by disguising their supremacist goals with “religious” identities.
 If we support the inalienable human rights of equality and liberty, our citizens and our government agencies should denounce supremacist organizations that promote hate, inequality, and even violence, regardless of their use of such “religious” disguises.
 The solution to unmasking such disguises is to honestly ask if such organizations support equality and liberty.

 The Northern Virginia suburb of Washington DC has been growing as an Islamic supremacist haven.
-Amidst the many hard-working Virginians who serve our nation’s defense, civilian federal government, homeland security, and commercial businesses, Islamic supremacist groups, organizations, and institutions have quietly expanded and gained members.
-Northern Virginia has been home to a wide series of Islamic supremacist groups and leaders that have resisted investigations and challenge by the government and concerned citizens.
-For years, Northern Virginia has long been a target of a network of Islamic supremacist organizations.
+Amidst the many hard-working Virginians who serve our nation’s defense, civilian federal government, homeland security, and commercial businesses, extremist groups, organizations, and institutions have quietly expanded and gained members.
+Northern Virginia has been home to a wide series of extremist groups and leaders that have resisted investigations and challenge by the government and concerned citizens.
+For years, Northern Virginia has long been a target of a network of extremist organizations.